 Below are 2 great seat baths and an excellent ointment you can do at home on the more difficult days:

-1. Seat bath with Indian chestnut
+1. Seat bath with Horse chestnut

 Indian chestnut is one of the most scientifically proven natural ingredients for treating external hemorrhoids because it contains properties that improve circulation.
 In addition, Indian chestnut is also rich in escin, a type of saponin, which has a strong anti-inflammatory effect, quickly relieving pain and discomfort.

-- 60 g cashew chestnut bark;
+- 60 g horse chestnut bark;

 - 2 liters of boiling water.